pamela-ballesteros/customer-risk-scoring-excel/README.md

 ## Customer Risk Scoring Using Transaction Behavior
+## *An explainable, Excel-to-Python risk scoring model for compliance prioritization*

 ## Executive Summary

 This project explore how simple transaction behavior indicators can be combined into a clear and explainable risk scoring framework to support customer prioritization for compliance reviews.
 Using Excel and Python, I developed a weighted risk score based on transaction frequency, average transaction value, and jurisdiction exposure.
 The results show how a risk-based approach can help focus compliance resources on higher-risk customers while reducing unnecessary reviews.